Guy-Ben-Yosef/Rentalytics/README.md

+# 🌐 Website

+Visit the [Rentalytics website](https://theguyben.github.io/Rentalytics/) for more information.

 # 🏠 Rentalytics

 Rentalytics is a Python-based data analysis tool that collects and analyzes rental price data for houses near Ramat-Aviv -- Tel-Aviv -- Israel